 Elli, Ionity, and We Charge will be integrated in the VW car navigation system, which guides drivers to charging ports where they can charge with their contract.
 While charging, drivers are free to do as they like—go to a restaurant, playground, or shopping mall—while their car charges in the background.
 There will also be an option to charge with only green energy, guided by the built-in navigation system.

 Three major pillars in the electrification of Volkswagen

 Volkswagen has founded their electrification strategy on three major pillars: low cost, strong benefits, and modern lifestyle.

 One of the major barriers to entry for consumer electric vehicles is vehicle cost.
-Electric driving must be economically attractive for customers to convert.
-Luckily, the total cost of ownership for electric vehicles is already lower than that of the fuel vehicle.
+Electric cars must be economically attractive for customers to convert.
+Luckily, the total cost of ownership for electric vehicles is already lower than that of fuel powered vehicles.
 As of the writing of this piece, one barrel of raw oil costs about $80.
-This barrel contains 1590 kWh, making one kWh equivalent to five cents.
+A barrel contains 1590 kWh, making one kWh equivalent to five cents.
 The same amount of kWh through solar energy costs two to three cents.

 Electric vehicles represent a modern lifestyle and are more integrated into digital lives than any type of vehicle has ever been.
-Volkswagen aims to create a system that is always online and connected, and seamlessly integrates into daily life.
+Volkswagen aims to create a system that's always online and connected, and seamlessly integrates into daily life.

 Volkswagen to become a leader for eMobility

-“The core message is that Volkswagen will drive electric mobility from niche to mainstream all over the globe,” Martin Roemheld, Head of eMobility Services at Volkswagen Group says.
+“The core message is that Volkswagen will drive electric mobility from niche to mainstream all over the globe,” Roemheld said.
 “We will scale and, like clockwork, bring our vehicles to the market with consistent Volkswagen quality.
 This is what people expect from a company like Volkswagen and we will transfer that knowledge from the fuel to the electric era.”